Sales Compensation Software Benchmark | Compare 15+ sales compensation platforms (features, pricing, fit by company size...)

 The Pros and Cons of a Pay for Performance System

-While performance-based programs can be a powerful tool for driving business results, they are not without their challenges.
-A successful implementation requires a thoughtful strategy based on clear guidelines and transparent processes.
+While performance compensation programs can be a powerful tool for driving business results, they are not without their challenges.
+A successful pay plan requires a thoughtful strategy based on clear guidelines and transparent processes.

 The Advantages of P4P